Super Sales

 Milder temperatures and longer daylight hours are the reasons why many travelers prefer visiting Norway in June.
 With summer underway, you can expect more crowds, higher prices, and limited accommodation availability.
 Consider booking a couple of months in advance to get around these drawbacks.

 Brave the high season, however, and you’ll get rewarded with spectacular sights, longer days to explore, and a flurry of festivals to pack in your itinerary!
-Start your Norwegian adventure by getting in touch with our local travel experts who can help you create a tailor-made trip to Norway.
+Start your Norwegian adventure by getting in touch with our local travel experts who can help you create a customized trip to Norway.

 Take a look at our Norway tours in June.